eelisl/topseli/README.md

    - Fetches electricity prices from a public API every day at 15:00 and stores the data in a PostgreSQL database.

 2. **API Endpoints**:
+   - `GET /prices`: Retrieve all electricity prices.
-   - `GET /prices/today`: Retrieve today's hourly electricity prices.
+   - `GET /prices/today`: Retrieve today's hourly electricity prices. **WIP**
-   - `GET /prices/tomorrow`: Retrieve tomorrow's hourly electricity prices.
+   - `GET /prices/tomorrow`: Retrieve tomorrow's hourly electricity prices. **WIP**
-   - `GET /sauna-recommendation`: Suggest the best time to go to the sauna based on electricity prices.
+   - `GET /sauna/best-time`: Suggest the best time to go to the sauna based on electricity prices.
 On weekends, the timeframe is 14-19, and on weekdays, it is 17-19.
-   - `POST /usage`: Add a new datapoint for the amount of electricity used at a specific time.
+   - `POST /usage`: Add a new datapoint for the amount of electricity used at a specific time. **WIP**
-   - `GET /usage/costs`: Retrieve all datapoints with electricity usage and its cost.
+   - `GET /usage/costs`: Retrieve all datapoints with electricity usage and its cost. **WIP**
-   - `PUT /usage/:id`: Edit a specific electricity usage datapoint.
+   - `PUT /usage/:id`: Edit a specific electricity usage datapoint. **WIP**
-   - `DELETE /usage/:id`: Delete a specific electricity usage datapoint.
+   - `DELETE /usage/:id`: Delete a specific electricity usage datapoint. **WIP**

 3. **Prisma ORM**:
    - Uses Prisma ORM to interact with the PostgreSQL database.